MicrosoftDocs/ATADocs/ATPDocs/other-alerts.md

 **Description**:

 Attackers who compromise administrative credentials or use a zero-day exploit can execute remote commands on your domain controller or AD FS server.
-This can be used for gaining persistency, collecting information, denial of service (DOS) attacks or any other reason. [!INCLUDE [Product short](includes/product-short.md)] detects PSexec, Remote WMI, and PowerShell connections.
+This can be used for gaining persistency, collecting information, denial of service (DOS) attacks or any other reason.
+Defender for Identity detects PSexec, Remote WMI, and PowerShell connections.

 **Learning period**: